To be honest, I don’t plan enough trips for myself.

 1. Just because something is scary doesn’t mean you shouldn’t go for it.

-I’m generally not for doing things that scare the crap out of me; think jumping out of planes, getting on rollercoasters, or being surrounded by certain classes of insects.
+I’m generally not for doing things that intimidate me; jumping out of planes, getting on rollercoasters, touching insects.
 There are some lines worth drawing in the sand.
 But other fears are entirely worth tackling, particularly if you’ll have regrets later on.

 I will never lose sleep over my refusal to skydive, but I would’ve been disappointed with myself if I didn’t take this chance to have the New Orleans vacation I really wanted.
 Even though solo travel can be a bit scary, my experience was completely worth it.

 2. When in new places, try new things.